Vallière system: European wars

 4-pounder Vallière cannon La Souris is located at Colonial National Historical Park in Yorktown, Virginia.

 The Vallière guns proved rather good in siege warfare but were less satisfactory in a war of movement.
 During the 1730s, the new cannons performed acceptably.
-Because Vallière intended his new guns to be used in sieges and in the field, they were not suitable for field artillery.
-The 4-, 8-, and 12-pounders were used as field artillery.
+Vallière believed it was unwise to make different cannons for siege and field artillery.
+The result was that his one-size-fits-all guns were appropriate for sieges, but unsuitable for use in the field because they were too heavy.
+The cannons were designed with great length (and therefore weight) so that the gun barrels would protrude from the embrasures of fortifications.
+If the barrel was too short, the blast might damage the stonework.
+The 4-, 8-, and 12-pounders were considered field artillery.
 However, during the War of the Austrian Succession (1740–1748), these guns proved to be too heavy to maneuver in the field.
 Therefore, commanders like Maurice de Saxe employed lighter artillery pieces.

-In fact, as early as 1738, Duke Charles of Belle-Isle proposed copying a 4-pounder à la Suédois (Swedish) gun that weighed much less than the Vallière 4-pounder.
-Though not official until 1757, 50 of the so-called Swedish or Saxe 4-pounders were manufactured for the French army.
+In fact, as early as 1738, Duke Charles of Belle-Isle proposed copying a Swedish 4-pounder cannon that weighed much less than the Vallière 4-pounder.
+Though not official until 1757, 50 of the so-called Saxe 4-pounders or 4-pounders à la Suédois were manufactured for the French army.
 These cannons were consigned to the artillery park to be used at the army commander's discretion.
+In 1744, the 60-gun Flanders artillery park included forty Vallière 4-pounders and ten Swedish 4-pounders.
+In 1745, the Flanders artillery park numbered 100 guns, including thirty-six Vallière 4-pounders and fifty Swedish 4-pounders.
+After the Battle of Fontenoy in May 1745, the Swedish gun fell out of favor.
+In 1748, the French artillery train in Flanders included fourteen 16-pounders organized in two brigades, sixteen 12-pounders in two brigades, thirty 8-pounders in three brigades, eighty 4-pounders in eight brigades, and ten Swedish 4-pounders in one brigade.
+Altogether, the train counted 150 guns, 397 wagons, and 2,965 horses.